Explore the remote, mysterious region full of Tibetan culture, the majestic Himalayas, and the secluded Himalayan valleys through Tsum Valley Trek.

 Yes, you need to book your own international flights.
 We are a local agent and it would cost you significantly higher to book through us.
 Please find more information in the International Flight page.

 You can hike without a guide.
 A guide is there to assist you in going forward and making alternative plans and arrangements when unanticipated occurrences happen or when things get difficult.
 Our hiking leaders are qualified experts.
-When talking about their trip, our guests frequently remark on how much fun they had and how crucial their guide was to make it successful.

 Our guides are fluent in English.
 All the guides that we assign speak and understand English.
 They’ll share with you the fascinating stories, traditions, and folklore of the mountains.
 The guides will also help you communicate with the locals since many shopkeepers and hosts of teahouses don’t speak English.